apandey901/YardFlip/README.md

 ### 3. **Third-Party API Integrations**

 YardFlip also interacts with external APIs, such as weather services or geolocation.
 These integrations follow the same modular design, allowing easy replacement or updates in the future.
-API keys and sensitive data are securely stored using environment variables in the `.env` file.
+API keys and sensitive data are securely stored using environment variables in the `app.json` file.

 ### Error Handling